 Edwin C. Steiner, Hanover class of 1950, also confirmed the story: "Yes, it was certainly I who fell into that hot air duct.
 I hit the hole cleanly; I didn't even scrape my toe on the edge.
 It was like stepping off a gigantic stair step, and I went into the hole all the way up to my thigh."

 Barbara "grate's caught!"
 Mikkelson

-Sightings: Only Doris Day fans are likely to know this, but a non-wedding version of this legend surfaces in the 1966 film The Glass Bottom Boat.
-During a tour of a space flight center, Doris loses her spike heel in a floor grating, Rod Taylor picks up the shoe (with the grate with it), and Dick Martin drops through the resulting hole.
+Sightings: Only Doris Day fans are likely to know this, but a non-wedding version of this legend surfaced in the 1966 film The Glass Bottom Boat.
+In that movie, Doris' character loses her spike heel in a floor grating during a tour of a space flight center, Rod Taylor's character picks up the shoe (with the grate with it), and Dick Martin's character drops through the resulting hole.

 Brunvand, Jan Harold.
 Curses!
 Broiled Again!
 New York: W. W. Norton, 1989.
 ISBN 0-393-30711-5 (pp. 167-172).
 Tan, Paul Lee.
 Encyclopedia of 7700 Illustrations.
 Rockville, Maryland: Assurance Publishers, 1979.
 ISBN 0-88469-100-4 (p.
 879).
 Reader's Digest Treasury of Wit and Humor.
 Pleasantville, NY: Reader's Digest Association, 1958 (pp. 409-410).
 The Big Book of Urban Legends.
 New York: Paradox Press, 1994.
 ISBN 1-56389-165-4 (p.
 105).